OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

     ![A screenshot of the button and task pane added by the sample](images/addin-tutorial/button-and-pane.PNG)

-## TODO: define buttons
+## Define buttons

-Now that you've verified that the base add-in works, you can customize it to add additional functionality.
+Now that you've verified the base add-in works, you can customize it to add additional functionality.
+By default, the manifest that the generator created only defines buttons for the read message window.
+Let's update the manifest to define the two buttons that your add-in will render in the compose message window:

-Now we'll change the buttons defined by the add-in.
-For our add-in, we'll implement two buttons: **Insert gist** and **Insert default gist** on the compose message window.
-However, the current manifest only adds buttons to the read message window.
-We'll have to add the message compose command surface extension point.

-> [!NOTE]
-> For now we will leave the message read command surface as-is.
-In future parts of this series, we will revisit the message read scenario.
+- **Insert gist**: a button that opens a task pane

+- **Insert default gist**: a button that invokes a function

+### Add the message compose command surface extension point

 Locate the line in the manifest that reads `</DesktopFormFactor>`.
-Above this line, insert the following XML:
+Above this line, insert the following XML markup.
+Note the following about this markup:

+- The `ExtensionPoint` with `xsi:type="MessageComposeCommandSurface"` indicates that we're defining buttons to add to the message compose window.

+- By using an `OfficeTab` element with `id="TabDefault"`, we're indicating we want to add our buttons to the default tab on the ribbon.

+- The `Group` element defines the grouping for our buttons, with a label set by the `groupLabel` resource.

+- The first `Control` element contains an `Action` element with `xsi:type="ShowTaskPane"`, so this button will open a task pane.

+- The second `Control` element contains an `Action` element with `xsi:type="ExecuteFunction"`, so this button will invoke a JavaScript function contained in the function file.

 ```xml
 <ExtensionPoint xsi:type="MessageComposeCommandSurface">